 Be Skeptical When Benchmarking This P-Card Metric

 You have heard this common advice: Benchmark your Purchasing Card process costs and savings against your peers.
 Under the right circumstances, doing so can give you a decent indicator of the efficiency of your P-Card process.
 However, more often than not, this exercise paints a false picture of your program, whether positive or negative.
 Keep reading to find out why this might be the case and what a better alternative is.
-Also access a seven-minute podcast by Mary Schaeffer, AP Now, that pokes necessary holes into the popular cost-to-process-an-invoice metric.
-Her insight can be translated to P-Card programs as well.

 What’s in a Number?